Polar Programs Advisory Committee —

 - are relevant to NSF funding decisions, and

-- were funded by NSF’s Division of Polar Programs
+- were funded by NSF’s Office of Polar Programs

 Criteria for support of conferences, symposia, and workshops are in the Grant Proposal Guide (gpg14001), chapter II, section D.8.